ryanwelcher/limit-widgets/readme.txt

 == Description ==

 This is a simple WordPress plugin which allows a site adminstrator to limit the number of widgets in a sidebar.
 You simply go the the settings -> limit widgets page and customize the maximum number of widgets used for each menu.

+A nice visual effect will appear in the sidebar in the WordPress admin and the client will be unable to drop new widgets into the sidebar once the cap has been reached.

 You can set widgets to have unlimited widgets by leaving the field blank.
 You can also set the sidebar to have 0 widgets effectively diabling it.